-The Anti-destitution project focuses on helping refused asylum seekers with their immediate needs such as food and disposable cash, but also provides help and support around their immigration cases via referrals.
-As well as this it also works with the Into the Mainstream project in helping with any health issues that they may have.
-The idea is to take a holistic approach as there is very rarely only one area of concern when dealing with this vulnerable group.
+This project helps destitute refused asylum seekers with their immediate needs and provides support around their immigration cases via referrals to relevant services or partner organisations.
+The project takes a holistic approach as there is very rarely only one area of concern when dealing with this vulnerable group.

 Clients join our project following a negative decision from the Home Office and the discontinuation of Home Office support.
 This is an incredibly stressful and difficult time for those without support networks or family in the UK.
 We help by providing assistance with issues surrounding their legal case, health and wellbeing, and provide a warm, welcoming and inclusive space for clients to relax on Fridays.

 The Friday Group is at the core of what we deliver.
 Here, clients can access a selection of groceries, toiletries, and a hot meal from our community cafe as well as gain fortnightly access to HOST’s clothes bank.
 To supplement this support, we offer a 4-weekly cash payment and casework support which is focused on moving clients out of destitution, including asylum support applications when eligible.

 We accept food donations for our Friday group